Undergraduate Course: Fundamental Methods in Geography (GEGR08009)

 The overall aim of the course is to provide an introduction to fundamental methods of geographical research.
 The course will provide an introduction to qualitative methodologies in Geography, statistical techniques and the purpose and scope of both qualitative and quantitative methods within geographical research.
 We will consider relevant examples from across the full range of the discipline.
 We will examine methods for data collection, data description, analysis and tests of association and difference.
 Fieldwork is included to give students experience in undertaking geographical research to evaluate real world information.
 This will provide insights into the characteristics of the techniques and their overall value and utility within research.

 The goal to enhance the student learning experience within the Geography programme by developing underpinning methodological training at an early stage of the curriculum.
 Additionally it will assist in developing a strong group identity and better sense of belonging to the degree programme, particularly through the inclusion of the residential field experience.
-Student are expected to undertake ONE ONLY of the following dates: Friday 4pm to Sunday 5pm on 6-8th October OR 13-15th October.
+Student are expected to undertake ONE ONLY of the following dates: Friday 4pm to Sunday 5pm on 28-30th September, OR 5-7th October OR 12-14th October OR 19-21 October.